paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Error analysis a benchmark system

 \subsection{General error analysis}

 We first distinguish between the different possible sources of deviations from the true time evolution and determine their relative importance using the terminology of $P_m$ and $Q$ that was established in section~\ref{sec:parallelization}.
-The three principal sources of differences between the exact time evolution and the time evolution by the present method are: \begin{enumerate} \item The truncation of the time evolution operator $\exp(-i P_m H P_m \delta t/\hbar)$ after a finite number of terms in its series expansion (discussed in detail in App.~\ref{app:propagator}), \item The truncation of the state vector due to the projection $Q$, and \item Artifacts due to the restriction into an effective Hilbert space with only $m$-th-order neighbors, as given by the projection $P_m$. \end{enumerate} The error due to the truncation of the series expansion of the time-evolution operator is essentially negligible in practice, as the series is only terminated once a set convergence criterion has been reached due to its relatively \enquote{cheap} numerical nature that does not necessitate earlier truncation.
-This conclusion is supported by the data presented in section~\ref{sec:benchmarking} and App.~\ref{app:convergence}; we refer the reader to references~\onlinecite{alhi10,alhi11} for detailed error analysis and consider the error to be negligible compared to the other errors encountered in our method.
+The three principal sources of differences between the exact time evolution and the time evolution by the present method are: \begin{enumerate} \item The truncation of the time-evolution operator $U(\delta t) = \exp(-i P_m H P_m \delta t/\hbar)$ after a finite number of terms in its series expansion (discussed in detail in App.~\ref{app:propagator}), \item The truncation of the state vector due to the projection $Q$, and \item Artifacts due to the restriction into an effective Hilbert space with only $m$-th-order neighbors, as given by the projection $P_m$. \end{enumerate} The error due to the truncation of the series expansion of $U(\delta t)$ is essentially negligible, as the expansion is terminated on a case-by-case basis using a convergence criterion.
+This is enabled by its relatively \enquote{cheap} numerical nature.
+Data demonstrating that this error is insignificant is shown in section~\ref{sec:benchmarking} and App.~\ref{app:convergence}; we refer the reader to references~\onlinecite{alhi10,alhi11} for detailed error analysis and henceforth consider the error to be negligible compared to the other errors encountered in our method.